denilen/GrayBox/ReactiveFSM/README.md

-# GrayBox RxNet + Finiti State Machine
+# GrayBox RxNet + Finite-State Machine

 Implementation of reactive programming together with a state machine.
 In RxNet there is a grouping of tasks arriving in the flow.